Will Glover

 Will Glover a.k.a.
 Willie Glover is a musician and songwriter from Southern California.
 He was a member of the hit surf group The Pyramids.
 Will bears the distinction of being perhaps the only African-American musician in surf music history.

 Background

 Glover was born in North Carolina.
 His father was a career Navy man and the family moved around a bit until they finally settled into Naval housing on Santa Fe Avenue in Long Beach, California in 1961.

 His father wanted him to have a military career but Glover had different dreams, even in middle school.
 When Will was 12 he told his dad "no" to that idea, and in fact had already been singing at Boy Scouts events and playing guitar since he was nine.

 According to The History of Surfing by Matt Warshaw, Glover is considered surf music's only black musician.
-Adding to this, he is also a rare, left-handed guitar player.
+Additionally, he is also a left-handed guitar player.